Article XIII - Judicial Procedure

 - The solicitation or acceptance of a bribe or the acceptance of a gift of more than nominal value from any employer, group of members, employee of MAPE or from any person or firm which has or is seeking to establish a business relationship with MAPE or any subordinate body.

 Section 3.
-Filing Charges.
+Filing of Complaint.

-Charges against an individual shall be filed with and heard by the Judicial Committee as hereinafter provided.
+A complaint against an individual shall be filed with and heard by the Judicial Committee as hereinafter provided.

 Section 4.
-Format of Charges.
+Format of Complaint.

 Section 5.
-Notification of Charges.
+Notification of Complaint.

 Section 6.
 Recording Hearing Proceedings.

 Section 7.
-Rights of the Accused.
+Rights of the Respondent.

 - The right to have a least 15 days’ advance notice of the date, time, and place of the hearing;